 Recently, I attended a seminar where the problems of ADD and ADHD were discussed.
 I was stunned by what I learned from this seminar.
-They discussed the common symptoms of ADD and ADHD, the causes and ADHD symptoms in children in particular.
+They discussed the common symptoms of ADD and ADHD, the causes, and ADHD symptoms in children.
 Most importantly, how to deal with children facing such syndromes.

 The world is not static anymore.
 It has become very much dynamic and is continuously changing.
 The lifestyle of people today is very different from what it was ten years ago.

-All possible areas of life like food habits, behavior, dressing style, technology, etc have changed enormously.
+Like food habits, behavior, dressing style, technology, etc., all possible areas of life have changed enormously.

 And this change affects every person’s life.
-Some are very well versed and up to date with this change but many can’t cope up.
+Some are very well versed and up to date with this change, but many can’t cope.